ketil-malde/kmx/README.md

 ## Testing

-There's also a test script, surprisingly called `test/test.sh`.
+There's also a test script, somewhat unsurprisingly called `test/test.sh`.
 When run, it will perform a set of tests on the supplied data file.

 ## More information